Sign Up or Log In To Edit and Share This Practice Plan

 - Players start lined up on their proper floor side crease position, with balls already in their sticks; the drill alternating from side to side each rep.

-- One player from each line should be positioned facing the net, on a 45 degree angle from the near-side post, before eventually stepping towards the far-side of an imaginary goaltender, trying to shoot the ball off of the far-post and into the net.
+- One player from each line should be positioned facing the net, on a 45 degree angle from the near-side post, before eventually stepping towards the far-side of the goaltender (real or imaginary), trying to shoot it off of the far-post and into the net.

 9. Games Drill #19: Small-Sided Games (3 Vs. 3)